 The manager’s main duties include recruiting and organizing the vendors for each market, hiring musicians and other entertainment, setting up and taking down the market tents and tables, managing the Sitka Local Foods Network farm stand, recruiting volunteers to help sell produce at the SLFN farm stand, helping the assistant manager make deposits and keep track of WIC/SNAP benefit matches, etc. The assistant manager handles market publicity, helps with set up and take down, helps sell produce, takes photos of people and vendors at the market, makes bank deposits, purchases Alaska Grown products to sell at the market (under consultation with the SLFN board of directors), etc. A detailed description of the market manager duties can be found at the link below.
 The farmers market manager has been a member of the SLFN board in recent years.

-Applications should include a cover letter, resumé and three recommendations, and they are due by 10 p.m. on Monday, Jan.
-16 (DEADLINE EXTENDED to Wednesday, Feb.
-8).
+Applications should include a cover letter, resumé and three recommendations, and they are due by 10 p.m. on Friday, March 31 (DEADLINE EXTENDED so we can get more applications).
 The market manager of the Sitka Farmers Market is a seasonal contract position that reports to the Sitka Local Foods Network board of directors via a board liaison (Amanda Anjum).
 For more information or to submit applications, contact SLFN board president Charles Bingham at 1-907-623-7660, or you can email the SLFN Board at email@example.com (please put “Sitka Farmers Market Manager” in the subject line).

 Once we sign a contract with our market manager, we will announce a couple of pre-market meetings for potential vendors.
 We also will announce a spring class on cottage food business basics (in partnership with the UAF Cooperative Extension Service) for those thinking about starting a home-based food business, and students taking that class will receive a reduction on their first table fee from the Sitka Farmers Market in 2023.